AMERICAN RHODODENDRON SOCIETY

 2.1.2 Dues for all classes of membership in the Society shall be for a calendar year period beginning January of each year and extending to the next following December 31 for the year for which the dues are paid.

-2.1.3 All membership dues are to be paid on the basis of the annual period so stated and are due and payable on or before the fifteenth day of November immediately proceeding the year for which the membership is issued or renewed.
+2.1.3 All membership dues are to be paid on the basis of the annual period so stated and are due and payable on or before the 15th day of November immediately preceding the year for which the membership is issued or renewed.

-2.1.4 Members who renew at the ANNUAL (INDIVIDUAL or FAMILY) rate and with the dues payments postmarked after December 1 of each year will not receive the January issue of Journal ARS.
-Additionally, members who renew with dues payments postmarked after March 1 will not receive the April issue of the Journal ARS.
-Members who wish to receive these issues may obtain them, if available, from Executive Director at the current price.
+2.1.4 Members who renew at the ANNUAL rate received after November 15 of each year will not receive the January issue of Journal ARS.
+Additionally, members who renew with dues payments received after March 1 will not receive the April issue of Journal ARS.
+Members who wish to receive these issues may obtain them, if available, from the Associate Editor at the current price.
 COMMERCIAL, SUSTAINING, AND SPONSORING members receive all four issues of Journal ARS regardless of the date of renewal.

 2.1.5 New members joining after July 8 for the next membership year shall be included in the bulk mailing of the Fall Journal ARS.